Wisconsin

 Lunch:

 For lunch, we will head to the Public Market, a culinary hub in Milwaukee.
-You’ll have the opportunity to explore the two-story market building before we gather for a culinary experience
+We’ll have the opportunity to explore the two-story market building before we gather for a culinary experience.

 Afternoon:

 After lunch, we will embark on a walking exploration along the Milwaukee Riverwalk.
-Your group leader will narrate our walk and point out important landmarks.
-Then, we will embark on a 90 minute narrated boat ride on the Milwaukee River.
+The Group Leader will narrate our walk and point out important landmarks.
+Then, we will embark on a 90-minute narrated boat ride on the Milwaukee River.

 Dinner: